-where name_text is a string of characters.
+where name text is a string of characters.

 What characters can be in the name depends on where the name is used.
-See Names of models, tins, super tins, styles, textstyles and colours and String names.
+See Names of Models, Tins and Super Tins and String Names.

-Continue to the next section 1.3.2 Colour or return to 1.3 Regularly Used Keyword Blocks or 112d XML File Format.
+Continue to 1.3.2 Colour or return to 1.3 Regularly Used Keyword Blocks or 1 12d XML File Format.